 There are also game rooms too known as multibangs where you can rent out a room with video games, DVD, and karaoke often with snacks.
 We used to LOVE these as we didn’t have a full set up in our apartment since we were only living in Korea temporarily and sometimes we craved playing MarioKart or Mario Party so we’d rent a room for an hour or two and play video games together!

 December 14th– Hug Day

 Some of these holidays can be all fun and games, but consider if you are a westerner dating a Korean that after a year of celebrating all of these holidays you may be expected to get married!
-One year is not a very long time in western countries to decide whether or not you can stand a person for the rest of your life, but here they mean business!
-So stay well informed so you do not break any hearts!
+We recommend learning about dating traditions and the dating culture in places you’re visiting if you intend on dating and such, it’s good to stay well informed so you do not break any hearts!

 Have you celebrated any fun romantic holidays abroad?
 Share your experience or comment below!